Beilby Lawley, 3rd Baron Wenlock: Governor of Madras

 In 1890, Lawley was appointed Governor of Madras by the Conservative Party which came to power in the United Kingdom.
-Beilby Lawley served as the Governor of Madras from 23 January 1891 to 18 March 1896.
-Lawley laid the foundation stone for the Nilgiri Mountain Railway which was begun in August 1891 when he was Governor.
+Beilby Lawley served as the governor of Madras from 23 January 1891 to 18 March 1896.
+Lawley laid the foundation stone for the Nilgiri Mountain Railway which was begun in August 1891 when he was governor.
 During 1891–92, the northern districts of Madras Presidency were gripped by a terrible famine.
 The government's persistence in continuing grain export from the districts of Ganjam and Viazgapatm made the situation even worse.
 Lawley established the Board of Mohammedan Education in 1893.
 In 1895, Lawley laid the foundation stone for a solar observatory at Kodaikanal.
 The Wenlock Ward of General Hospital, Madras was established in his memory.
 During his tenure Madras government acquired an hospital in Mangalore and renamed as Wenlock District Hospital.

-Lawley made significant enlargements to the Government House (now Raj Bahvan), Madras.
+Lawley made significant enlargements to the Government House (now Raj Bhavan), Madras.
 Lawley also laid the foundation stone of the Madras High Court.